 Ensia took a look at the most recent set of data (from 2015) and created a series of visualizations that help us understand our own behaviors a little more clearly.
-As it turns out, we used 9 percent less water per day in 2015 than we did in 2010, even though our population increased by 4 percent.
+As it turns out, America used 9 percent less water per day in 2015 than we did in 2010, even though our population increased by 4 percent.
 Power production and crop irrigation accounted for most of this use.